How to complain

 Please note that we have no links or affiliations to an organisation called 'Resolver', which purports to provide a free, independent issue resolution service.

 What can you formally complain to us about?

 Your complaint must be about something specific.
 You must tell us what you believe we have done wrong, how this has affected you and what you think we should do to put things right.
 Remember that we encourage you to resolve your complaint informally.
-Our complaints booklet PDF, 697.24 KB will help you to understand how the system works.

 When to make a formal complaint

 You should complain to us within 3 months of when you first knew about the matter you are complaining about.
 If you leave it later, we may not be able to help.

 Anonymity makes it more difficult for us to properly investigate and understand your complaint, and to provide appropriate responses or redress.
 We may record and investigate anonymous complaints, but we do encourage names and addresses so we can report back.

 Over the last few weeks, we have been assessing the impact of Coronavirus (COVID-19) on our ability to continue to deliver our complaints service, while at the same time, protecting the health and well-being of our staff, contractors and councillors.

 The vast majority of our staff are set up to, and regularly do, work from home and we have the IT and telecommunications systems and support to make this as seamless as possible.
 We will endeavour to continue to deliver an efficient complaints service that enables you to continue to communicate with us, if you have a complaint.
 However, there will be some temporary interruption to our complaints service.
 We have extended our response times for a Stage One complaint, from 15 working days to 20 working days and for a Stage Two review, from 20 working days to 30 working days.
 We will only respond to the most urgent and high-risk complaints and concerns from the public during this period.
 We hope our normal service can be reinstated as soon as possible and will update this message regularly to keep you informed.